Email can be a powerful way to connect with your eCommerce customers. But you already know that.

 In order to hit those two things, your email content needs to be actionable and clear.

-It’s easy for e-commerce emails to fall into the clutter trap.
-Yes, your email should be visual and showcase beautiful product photos.
+It’s easy for eCommerce emails to fall into the clutter trap.
+Yes, your email should be visually appealing and showcase beautiful product photos.
 However, too many photos/products and suddenly it’s unclear what your readers should do.
 Should they buy the pants?
 Read more about your signature belt?
 Click the “see all styles” button?

 Choose a template that’s clean and allows you to focus on either a single product or a few (for more on email templates, see here).